adamsoutar/blog/static/posts/theBlogBuilder.md

 This site is built from markdown to static pages by a custom-written script.
 :::

-I love writing Markdown, it's a quick and easy way to write down your thoughs.
+I love writing Markdown, it's a quick and easy way to write down your thoughts.
 So when I needed a place to write down thoughts, that's what I settled for instantly.